neha-kay/Kiko-plus/_posts/2017-06-02-thoughts-on-how-to-learn-regularly-without-spending-extra-time-to-do-so.md

 ---
 layout: post
-title: How to Learn Regularly Without Spending Extra Time to Do So
+title: Thoughts on How to Learn Regularly Without Spending Extra Time to Do So
 description: Learning in Everyday Life
 date: 2016-06-19
-tags: [life perspective]
+tags: [life perspective, guides]
 comments: true
 share: true
 published: true